-River season is coming, and we’re psyched that we’ll get to see all of your smiling faces soon.
-Some of you with early trips may be excited at the thought of seeing all those wildflowers in bloom, but grimacing at the possibility of traveling in colder temperatures.
-If this is you, we have some packing recommendations to help you keep warm even if the weather on your Grand Canyon trip isn’t.
+Some of you with early trips may be excited at the thought of seeing all those wildflowers in bloom but grimacing at the possibility of traveling in colder temperatures.
+Read about tips on packing for a cold weather trip.

-1) Start with warm base layers
+Start with warm base layers

-You’ll still probably want a set of moisture wicking underwear or a bathing suit closest to your skin, but on top of that, consider wearing something like wool long-johns or neoprene pants and a neoprene shirt.
+You’ll still probably want a set of moisture-wicking underwear or a bathing suit closest to your skin, but on top of that, consider wearing something like wool long-johns or neoprene pants and a neoprene shirt.
 (NRS makes some great neoprene gear called “HydroSkin.”)
 Wool or neoprene are great materials because they continue to insulate and keep you warm even when wet.
 Just make sure you don’t wear anything that is a single piece as that will be hard to put on and take off throughout the day.

-2) Swap lightweight items for heavier or warmer ones
+Swap lightweight items for heavier or warmer ones

-3) Upgrade your rain gear
+Upgrade your rain gear

-4) Accessorize
+Accessorize

 Check the weather before your trip.

-You might not need half of what we recommend above, but you’ll be glad to have it if the temperature drops.
-Look up the weather in the canyon a few days before your trip starts so you can be prepared.
-(Search weather.gov for the weather at Phantom Ranch, and make sure the elevation is 2805 for an accurate forecast.)
-Keep in mind that no matter the forecast outside, the water will likely be around 50 degrees.
+You might not need half of what we recommend above, but you’ll be glad to have it if the temperature drops of it you are know to be sensitive to cold temperatures.
+Research the weather in the canyon a few days before your trip starts so you can be prepared, which can be found on our homepage.
+(Note: Search weather.gov for the weather at Phantom Ranch, and make sure the elevation is 2805 for an accurate forecast.)

 Don’t stress about over-packing.